-Rangers rally for 4-3 win in 10th vs extra-struggling Twins
+Imperfect 10: Rangers rally past extra-struggling Twins 4-3

 Brett de Geus and Taylor Hearn (1-1) each pitched two scoreless innings in this one, and Josh Sborz earned his first save with a dominant 10th against a Twins team that has hit its fourth losing streak of three games or more this year.

+“The experience they’re getting now in these leverage spots, they’re never going to forget that,” Woodward said.

 Heim was the automatic runner at second in the 10th against Tyler Duffey (0-1), who let him advance with a wild pitch.
-Calhoun smacked a single to right field to score him.
+Calhoun smacked a single to right off an eye-high fastball to score him.

-Sborz struck out Willians Astudillo, who had an earlier two-run single among his three hits.
+Sborz struck out Willians Astudillo, who had an earlier two-run single among his three hits and one of the toughest batters in baseball to strike out.
 Pinch-hitter Josh Donaldson fanned on three pitches.
 Then Gallo made a diving, snow-cone catch of a shallow fly to save the tying run and end the game.

+“There’s a reason why Joe has gold on his glove,” Calhoun said.

+For the Twins, explaining this failure has become just as elusive as those wins.

+“Could there be pressure?
+After seven of them, could that be something that guys are thinking about?
+I think everyone’s thinking about it at one point or another when you approach those situations, but it still doesn’t mean we can’t refocus on what we have to do,” Baldelli said.

-Michael Pineda, pitching with an extra day of rest after stiffness and swelling arose in his wrist from being hit by a batted ball in his last start, finished six sharp innings for the Twins with five strikeouts and a 3-2 lead.
+Pineda, who recovered from stiffness and swelling in his wrist after being hit by a batted ball in his last start, finished six sharp innings for the Twins with five strikeouts and a 3-2 lead.

-Heim, the backup catcher who came to the plate batting .105, took Hansel Robles deep with two outs in the seventh to tie the game in the type of late-inning bullpen lapse that has become far too familiar for the Twins this year.
+Heim, the backup catcher who came to the plate batting .105, took Hansel Robles deep with two outs in the seventh to tie the game.
 Byron Buxton just missed catching the ball with his jump at the center field wall.

-Rangers starter Jordan Lyles, who was torched for 16 hits and 12 runs in 6 2/3 innings over his previous two turns, had his streak reach 12 straight starts with a homer allowed when Max Kepler greeted him with his 10th career leadoff shot.
+Rangers starter Jordan Lyles, who was torched for 16 hits and 12 runs in 6 2/3 innings over his previous two turns, finished five innings.
+He has allowed a homer in 12 straight starts, a streak extended when Max Kepler hit his 10th career leadoff shot.

 That was the first home run of the season for the slump-ridden Kepler, who had 36 homers in 2019.